Modern dental crowns restore structurally compromised teeth to full function, durability, and beauty.

 Inlays and onlays are perfect for this task.
 Almost all metal amalgam fillings are large–even treating a small cavity required a dentist to drill deeply into the tooth.
 So if we want to replace them, composite fillings won’t do.
 But inlays and onlays can replace your metal amalgam fillings with beauty, strength, and comfort–no more metal in your smile.

 If your teeth have been damaged, you don’t have to accept that your beautiful smile is lost.
 Instead, we offer restorative dentistry that can give you back your irresistible smile.
-To learn more about your restorative dentistry options, please contact Irresistible Smiles in San Diego, Chula Vista, or San Marcos.
+To learn more about your restorative dentistry options, please contact Irresistible Smiles in Chula Vista.